 First, let’s compare the different washes I have in the Abercrombie and Fitch Ultra High-Rise Ankle Straight Jean.
 I want you to see a comparison of every angle to get a sense for how flattering they are!

 The first photos show the original pair I got in Medium Destroy Wash, and the photos below show a Washed Grey (not available anymore but this pair is similar) and a black distressed wash that’s no longer made.
-I’m also eyeing the Medium With Cuff Hem which is a new wash this season.
 They’re all so flattering, and they look like the perfect pair of “throw-on” jeans.

 If you’re looking for a more vintage feel when it comes to your straight leg jeans, you should try the 90’s straight jeans.
 They’re similar to the pair I’m wearing above, but they have a full length leg and slightly frayed hem.
 They are also super high-rise, and not copped like the pair I’m wearing above.

-I also wanted to include a snap of a unique style they made last year; it’s no longer available but this full leather pair is similar.
-I looked high and low for a pair of leather pants this past winter and these were the most fun find ever!
+One of my favorite “washes” from last year is back again this year, and I’m so excited.
+I looked high and low for a pair of leather pants this past winter and these black jeans with leather details were the most fun find ever!
 (I’ve also reviewed leather pants from Abercrombie in a separate post, if you’re looking for more details on that style.)

 I have two other absolute favorite pair of jeans when it comes to this style: MOTHER Crop Step and Madewell’s Perfect Vintage pair.
 Let’s compare.